Generic torus orbit closures in Schubert varieties: Simpliciality of and graph

 To our surprise, the graph $\Gw$ has been studied and the following is proven.

 \begin{proposition}[\cite{bm-bu07}] The graph $\Gw$ is a forest if and only if $w$ avoids the patterns $4231$ and $45\bar{3}12$. \end{proposition}

-In Appendix~\ref{section_acyclicity_and_avoidance}, we will provide a proof different from the proof in \cite{bm-bu07}.
 Here, a permutation $w$ \emph{avoids the pattern $4231$} if one cannot find indices $i<j<k<\ell$ such that $w(\ell)<w(j)<w(k)<w(i)$.
 Similarly $w$ \emph{avoids the pattern $45\bar{3}12$} if every occurrence of the pattern $4512$ is a subsequence of an occurrence of $45312$.
+In \ref{section_acyclicity_and_avoidance}, we will provide a proof different from the proof in~\cite{bm-bu07}.
+Actually, in~\cite{bm-bu07}, they provide one more equivalent condition on the statement of Proposition~\ref{prop:avoidence}.
+And they used this condition to prove the equivalence in the previous proposition.
+But we provide a direct proof of Proposition~\ref{prop:avoidence}.

 \begin{remark} In \cite{bm-bu07}, they associate a graph $G_\pi$ to a permutation $\pi$ and prove that $G_\pi$ is a forest if and only if $\pi$ avoids the patterns $1324$ and $21\bar{3}54$.
 In fact, our $\Gw$ is their $G_{w_0w}$, so we obtain the statement in Proposition~\ref{prop:avoidence}. \end{remark}